mayppong/qUnitScraper/README.md

 To-Do:
 [x] collect and return failed modules
-[x] add flag for selecting success or fail or both
+[x] add flag for selecting success or fail

 ## ABOUT